-Saxony is a densely packed and twisted pile with a soft and smooth feeling.
+Saxony is a densely packed and twisted pile with a soft, smooth feeling.

 Source: Carpets in the Park

-Frieze carpet has a long and shaggy pile with plenty of texture and a high twist level.
+Frieze carpet has a long, shaggy pile with plenty of texture and a high twist level.

 Source: Carpets in the Park

 Shag carpet has a long, raised and looped fibre.
-This creates a soft and shaggy pile.
+This creates a soft, shaggy pile.